vinodrajendran001/mitosis_detection/README.md

 ![Segformer output](reports/figures/segformer_output.png)

 ## Summary

-- State of the art techniques like UNet and Segformer are experimented for Mitosis detection.
+- State of the art techniques for image segmentation problems like UNet and Segformer are experimented for Mitosis detection.
+- Neural networks often rely on a large amount of supervised data to obtain good results; therefore, data augmentation is heavily utilized.
-- Based on IOU score, UNet model appears to perform well with a score `0.95`.
+- Based on IOU score, UNet model appears to perform well with a score of `0.95`.
-- With the IOU score close to 1.0, it is observed that the model fails to predict Mitosis regions instead only background is predicted.
+- With the UNet's average IOU score close to 1.0, it is observed that the model fails to predict Mitosis regions instead only background is predicted.
 - As per literature, Segformer achieves state-of-the-art performance on multiple common datasets but with this dataset IOU score of only `0.4995069` is achieved.
 - To enhance the detection performance of mitosis, efficient preprocessing techniques and a larger dataset of images are essential, considering that mitosis regions are small in size and occur infrequently within each image.

 ## Next steps

-- **Preprocessing/Augmentation:** To preserve vital information that may have been lost during image resizing, it is worth considering the approach of creating patches using a sliding window technique.
+- **Preprocessing/Augmentation:** To preserve vital information that may have been lost during image resizing, it is worth considering the approach of *creating patches using a sliding window technique*.
 - **Model architecture modifications/Fine-tuning:** For SegFormer, pretrained model used is based out of ADE20K dataset.
 Idetifying and using a pretrained model which was built using a similar kind of dataset may help to improve the performance.
 - **Hyperparameter Optimization:** Default hyperparameters are used in the training procedure of UNet and SegFormer, they can be adjusted to suit the task.
 Perform a grid search or use automated techniques like random search or Bayesian optimization to find the optimal combination of hyperparameters that improves performance.
-- **Post-processing techniques**: Apply post-processing techniques such as morphological operations (e.g., dilation, erosion) or connected component analysis to refine the predicted masks and improve their coherence and smoothness.
+- **Evaluate and analyze errors:** Need further evaluation on UNet model's training procedure.
+In particular, the inclination of model towards predicting background than mitosis.
+Also, on the poor performance of semantic segmentation model with backbones (`models.ipynb`).
-- **Increase training data:** Acquiring or generating additional training data.
+- **Increase training data:** Current dataset consists of only `98` samples.
 Increasing the diversity and size of the training set can enhance the model's ability to learn robust representations and improve its segmentation performance. *Usage of generative models like diffusion, GAN can be used for generating similar kind of training data but it requires domain experts validation.*

 ## References
 1. https://arxiv.org/pdf/1505.04597.pdf